flyteorg/flyte/rsts/getting_started.rst

        </details>

-    *Congratulations!* You have just run your first workflow.
-Now, let's run it on the sandbox cluster deployed earlier.
+    *Congratulations!* You have just edited and ran your first workflow.
+Now, let's run this modified version on a sandbox cluster.

 #.
 To deploy this workflow to the Flyte cluster (sandbox), you can repeat the previous step of docker build -> package -> register.
 But, since you have not really updated any of the dependencies in your requirements file, it is possible to push just the code to flyte, without really re-building the entire docker container.
 The docker container that was built previously is enough.

     .. prompt::

-      pyflyte package ... --fast
+        pyflyte --pkgs myapp.workflows package --image myapp:v1 --fast --force

+    .. tip:: Note the ``--fast`` flag.
+This will take the code from your local machine and provide it for ``execution`` without having to build the container and push it.
+Also note the ``--force`` flag, this is to simply override your previously created package.

 #.
 You can now deploy the code using flytectl, with an additional argument called --fast

     .. prompt::

-        flytectl register --fast
+        flytectl register files -p flytesnacks -d development -a flyte-package.tgz  -v v1-fast1

 #.
 Visit `the console <http://localhost:30081/console/projects/flytesnacks/domains/development/workflows/core.basic.hello_world.my_wf>`__, click launch, and enter your name as the input.